Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Exactly when the vacuum cleaner was invented is debatable.
 There are many iterations, from crank-and-lever models like the Baby Daisy to the modern portable vacuums driven by electrical power.
 We’ll explore the beginnings of vacuum technology and how it evolved over the years to create the best vacuum cleaners.

 From the 19th century onward, different models of vacuum cleaners flooded the market.
+Hubert Cecil Booth created the first powered vacuum cleaner in 1901 with a machine that ran on gasoline.
+While the first portable electrical-powered vacuum cleaner, closer to what we know today, was invented by American James Murray Spangler, who sold the patent to William Henry Hoover.
 There are a few big names to know in this invention’s timeline progression and a few fun facts waiting beyond that.

 The creator of “Puffing Billy,” this British Engineer is considered the father of powered suction.
 He had seen a machine on display at London’s Empire Music Hall and thought he could design it better.
 From there, he began to work on perfecting Puffing Billy.

 He invented the first cleaner that was powered by a gasoline motor.
 It didn’t operate as a vacuum that drew in air, but it blew air instead like a carpet sweeper.

 “Hoover” is one of the most famous names in the industry.
 William Hoover purchased a design from an asthmatic inventor from America, James Spangler.
 From there, Hoover used excellent marketing practices to further the design and bring it en-masse.
 This was the upright vacuum cleaner model that was portable and easy to use, as well as easy to maintain, like replacing a vacuum belt or cleaning the dust bin.